Empathetech-LLC/empathetech_flutter_ui/README.md

 ## Flutter OSS

-EFUI would not be as awesome as it is without these other awesome community projects...
+EFUI wouldn't be as awesome as it is without these other awesome community projects...

 * [Flutter Platform Widgets](https://pub.dev/packages/flutter_platform_widgets)
 * [Flutter Colorpicker](https://pub.dev/packages/flutter_colorpicker)